 City of Rotterdam

-- Representing Daimler AG in all pending damage actions, that have been and may be brought against it, before Dutch courts in connection with the decision of the EU Commission regarding the Trucks case.
+- Representing Daimler AG in all pending damages actions, that have been and may be brought against it, before Dutch courts in connection with the decision of the EU Commission in July 2016 on the trucks case.

-- Represented the Dutch State Secretary of Economic Affairs and Climate in administrative proceedings concerning the takeover of a competitor by the largest provider of postal services in the Netherlands (PostNL).
+- Representing the Dutch State Secretary of Economic Affairs and Climate in administrative proceedings concerning the takeover of a competitor by the largest provider of postal services in the Netherlands (PostNL).

 Christiaan van der Meer

 ‘Very pragmatic and practical advice, thinking along with the client and its particular interests.’

 ‘Christiaan van der Meer is very pragmatic and practical, with a thorough background.
 Easy to work with.’

 ‘Excellent standard of knowledge.
 Highly engaged staff and high commitment to help and seek the best solution.
 Prompt responses and they take the lead when needed.
 Billing service accurate and competitive fees.’